 We are thrilled to congratulate one of our members, Graham Lockwood OAM for being the recipient of a Medal of the Order of Australia in the General division at the Queen’s Birthday awards.
 Graham has received this recognition for his service to community through a range of roles.

 From his early years Graham served in the Australian military.
-Across 28 years, from 1950 through to 1978 saw nine Artillery Regiments, Infantry Battalions and Formations in Victoria, New South Wales, and Queensland.
-He served as part of the 1st and 2nd Battalion, Pacific Island Regiments in 1966 and in the 9th Battalion, Royal Australian Regiments in South Vietnam from 1968-1969.
-Graham was the Commanding Officer of the Monash University Regiment from 1971-1973 and awarded the Reserve Force Decoration for his many years of service.
+Across 28 years, from 1950 through to 1978 his service saw nine Artillery, Infantry Units and Formations in Victoria, New South Wales, and Queensland.
+He was attached to the 1st and 2nd Pacific Island Regiments in mid-1966, and was attached to the 9th Battalion, Royal Australian Regiment in South Vietnam from December 1968 – January 1969.
+Member of the 58/32 Infantry Battalion, Victorian Boer War Memorial, Melbourne University Regiment, and the Defence Force Reserves Associations.
+He was Commanding Officer of the Monash University Regiment 1971-1973, and President of The Naval and Military Club in 1987/88, Graham was awarded the Efficiency Decoration and Reserve Force Decoration for his many years of Military service.

-Graham originally became involved with the organisation as a Light Blue Grouper when he attended Lord Somers Camp in 1950.
-Due to his military commitments, he was unable to return to as a volunteer during his youth.
-Now reconnected with the organisation in later years, Graham is a regular face amongst various positive ageing outings and programs.
+Graham originally became involved with Lord Somers Camp and Power House as a Light Blue Grouper when he attended Lord Somers Camp in 1950.
+Due to his business and military commitments, he was unable to return to as a volunteer during his youth.
+Now reconnected with the organisation in later years, Graham is a regular face amongst Olds and Bolds outings.

-Congratulations Graham and thank you for all your contributions to the Australian community as well as the community of LSC&PH.
+Congratulations Graham and thank you for all your contributions to the Australian community.